 Q: How does it work?

 A: The TOD Designation Affidavit, when properly recorded, permits the direct transfer of the described real property to the designated beneficiary or beneficiaries upon the death of the owner, thus avoiding Probate administration.
-The recording of the transfer is accomplished by filing a death certificate and an affidavit signed by any person knowing the facts, and that person may be the designated beneficiary, in the Recorder’s office.
+The recording of the transfer is accomplished by filing a death certificate and an affidavit signed by any person knowing the facts of the transfer, including possibly the designated beneficiary, in the Recorder’s office.
 The owner of the real property can change and/or revoke a TOD designation at any time by executing and properly recording a new TOD Designation Affidavit.
 However, a TOD Designation Affidavit does not eliminate any federal estate taxes that otherwise would have been payable.